barharding/Election_Analysis/README.md

   -	Denver had 82.8% of the vote and 306,055 votes.
   -	Arapahoe had 6.7% of the vote and 24,801

+- What are some limitations of this dataset?
+  - There is no data to measure the effectiveness of the pitch (i.e. the details about what the play is about)
+  - There is no data about the methods used to market the campaign to potential kickstarter backers.
+Did the founder

 The county with the largest turnout was Denver

 -	The candidates were: